jpbow/rata/README.md

 ## Installation

-In order to use rata, you have to install the `@rata/core` package and then choose some of the scoped `@rata` packages according to the charts you wish to use:
+In order to use rata, you have to install the `@rata/core` package and then choose some of the scoped `@rata` packages according to the components you wish to use:

 ```
 yarn add @rata/core @rata/button